Public Program Testing Organization

 That's where it stood, based upon the surveys available when I wrote my book.
 So, how do Democrats and Republicans now compare with respect to education?
 To answer this question I reviewed more recent surveys of the National Election Studies (NES), the General Social Survey (GSS), and others.
 Here is what I found. (continues on separate page)

 Please!
-Please!
 Stop spreading the gender pay gap lie!
-(That means you, Mika, and you, Reverend Al) (Joe Fried - March 2014)
+(Joe Fried - March 2014)

-Admittedly this is an election year, and we expect politicians and their media allies to stretch the truth.
-However, this lie about a 23 percent pay gap between men and women has to stop.
-It is the gender equivalent of race baiting, and it is odious.
-This morning, the lie was repeated by Mika Brzezinski who co-hosts a show on MSNBC.
-Later in the day the same misinformation was disseminated by Al sharpton, who also has an MSNBC show.
-There were probably others at MSNBC who probably repeated the lie today, but I try to limit my intake of such nonsense.
+Admittedly this is an election year, so we expect politicians and their media allies to stretch the truth.
+However, this lie about a 23 percent pay gap between men and women is the gender equivalent of race baiting, and it is odious.
 Over the years there has been much research on this subject - much of it scholarly work that is well-supported.
 In a nutshell, here is the problem with the 23 percent pay gap canard: It is calculated by subtracting the average pay of all "full time" women workers from the average pay of all "full time" male workers.
-This calculation does not consider the types of work performed, the hours worked ("full time" men work substantially longer than "full time" women), the educational achievements, the years of experience, the hazards of the work - nothing!
-A newbie hamburger flipper at McDonald's, working 35 hours per week, is not distinguished from a world-renowned heart surgeon who works 60 hours per week.
+This calculation does not consider the types of work performed, the hours worked ("full time" men work substantially longer than "full time" women), the educational achievements, the years of experience, the hazards of the work, the work environment - nothing!
+A newly-hired hamburger flipper at McDonald's, working 35 hours per week, is not distinguished from a world-renowned heart surgeon who works 60 hours per week.
 When these factors are considered, the pay gap all but disappears.
 If there is a pay gap we can't say for sure who is on top and who is on the bottom.
 Ultimately, it would come down to how much value we assign to work dangers, work pollutants, physical work vs. desk work, etc. Determining the "correct" pay rates would be a challenge - even for people experienced in such matters (such as the leaders of Cuba or North Korea).
 Get the picture?
 For a little more insight I have provided links to a couple of articles that address this subject.
 CBS Money Watch Daily Beast article

-Key points from this very insightful article: Many employers will find it less expensive to pay the Obamacare penalty and then give their employees extra compensation to help them buy insurance subsidized on a federal or state exchange.
-Many of those individuals won't buy the insurance anyway, however, because of the modest cost of the individual penalties.
-Private insurers will sell "emergency insurance" to cover medical costs incurred between Obamacare enrollment periods.
-By purchasing such insurance the individual who gets sick in the months between enrollment periods can protect himself from serious financial costs.
-Read the article in the December 2 edition of the "Business Standard"
+Key points from this very insightful article: Many employers will find it less expensive to pay the Obamacare penalty while giving their employees extra compensation to help them buy insurance subsidized on a federal or state exchange.
+Many of those individuals won't buy the insurance anyway, however, because of the modest cost of the individual penalties, and because there is no financial penalty for having pre-existing medical ailments.
+What if someone gets ill between Obamacare enrollment periods?
+Private insurers will sell "emergency insurance" to cover medical costs incurred in those interim periods.
+By purchasing such insurance the individual who gets sick in the months between enrollment periods will protect himself from any serious financial costs.
+Read in the Economic Policy Journal.

 Found: a young person who signed up from the Affordable Care Act (October 3, 2013)